What is the birthday rule for insurance?

-The birthday rule is used by health insurance companies to decide which plan will pay first if both you and your spouse have separate health insurance plans and you have children covered by both policies.
+The birthday rule in medical billing is used by health insurance companies to decide which plan will pay first if both you and your spouse have separate health insurance plans and you have children covered by both policies.

 It isn’t a law, but it’s a standard practice that determines which plan is the primary plan, and which should be secondary.